miyako/wak-ftp/install.md

 var modulesFolder = FileSystemSync('Modules');
 var ftp = require(modulesFolder.path + 'ftp');
 ```
+**Discussion**: The advantage is that the abstraction is created through filesystems.js, over which you have full control during development.
+(The filesystem is defined once when the solution is started.)

+You are effectively passing an absolute path to require, which rules out ambiguity, but the advantage of a filesystem is that the module can be located anywhere, and moved around, by just changing the files system object.

 **Solution 4**: Define a custom location in [require.paths](http://doc.wakanda.org/Global-Application/Application/require.301-664756.en.html)

-Create a required.js at the [solution](http://doc.wakanda.org/Architecture-of-Wakanda-Applications/Solution.200-1022674.en.html) or [project](http://doc.wakanda.org/Architecture-of-Wakanda-Applications/Project.200-1022680.en.html) level, if you don't already have one, and define a location search path with your preferred specificity.
+Create a **required.js** at the [solution](http://doc.wakanda.org/Architecture-of-Wakanda-Applications/Solution.200-1022674.en.html) or [project](http://doc.wakanda.org/Architecture-of-Wakanda-Applications/Project.200-1022680.en.html) level, if you don't already have one, and define a location search path with your preferred order of precedence.

-The module can be anywhere on your file system, but it needs to be inside the solution for it to suface in the solution explorer.
+The module can be anywhere on your file system, but it needs to be inside the solution for it to surface in the solution explorer.

 For example, to define a location inside the solution:
 ```